 After my friend left, I stayed a few more days in Kuching on my own and visited the Brooke Gallery at Fort Margherita.
 At the time, I had been working as a researcher on a documentary about the Brookes’ century-long rule over Sarawak.
 The documentary would eventually be broadcast on National Geographic Asia, but I also wanted to write about the comeback the Brooke story seemed to be making in Sarawak and how that jived with local understanding.
 I pitched it to a fair few publications unsuccessfully and was about ready to give it up, but SCMP said yes, and I finally got to write the story—though not in the detail I wanted to.
 I hardly ever get to write in the detail I want to.

 Here’s a transcript of my conversation with Jason Brooke, done over a call in December last year, condensed and edited for clarity.
-I’ve also included some further insights from James Chin, a Sarawakian historian whose candour I always appreciate in a country where most tend to mince words.
-Anyway, best to read my published article first before continuing, and please note that [italics in brackets are my comments and clarifications].
+I’ve also included some further insights from James Chin, a Sarawakian historian whose candor I always appreciate in a country where most tend to mince words.
+Anyway, best to read my published article first before continuing, and please note that the text in grey boxes contain my comments and clarifications.

 Anyway, I hope you find the Brooke story interesting.
 It’s certainly complicated.